Solving particle-antiparticle and cosmological constant problems: Problems with the definition of particles and antiparticles in dS quantum theories

+then in the formal limit when $R\to\infty$, $\mu\to\infty$ but $E,\,\,{\bf P}$ and $m$ remain finite, Eqs. (\ref{upperhyperb}) and (\ref{lowerhyperb}) become Eq. (\ref{PIR}) for positive and negative energy IRs of the Poincare algebra, respectively.
+Therefore, dS symmetry is broken in the formal limit $R\to\infty$ because one IR of the dS algebra splits into two IRs of the Poincare algebra with positive and negative energies and with equal masses.

-Since the number of states in dS IRs is twice as big as the number of states in IRs of the Poincare algebras, one might think that each IR of the dS algebra describes a particle and its antiparticle simultaneously.
-However, a detailed analysis in \cite{book} shows that states described by dS IRs cannot be characterized as particles or antiparticles in the usual meaning.
+Since the number of states in dS IRs is twice as big as the number of states in IRs of the Poincare algebra, one might think that each IR describes a particle and its antiparticle simultaneously.
+But this is not true even from the fact that when we talk about a particle and its antiparticle, we mean that there are two different IRs, but in this case there is only one IR.
+In addition, the question of what is the mass difference between a particle and its antiparticle if $R$ is finite has no physical meaning because, according to the Schur lemma, the operator $W$ has only one eigenvalue in this IR and all states have the same mass $\mu$.
+Another argument that this is not true is as follows.

-For example, let us call states with the support of their wave functions on the northern hemisphere as particles and states with the support on the southern hemisphere as their antiparticles.
-Then states which are superpositions of a particle and its antiparticle obviously belong to the representation space under consideration, i.e., they are not prohibited.
-However, this contradicts the superselection rule that the wave function cannot be a superposition of states with opposite electric charges, baryon and lepton quantum numbers etc. Therefore, in the dS case there are no superselection rules which prohibit superpositions of states with opposite electric charges, baryon quantum numbers etc. In addition, in this case it is not possible to define the concept of neutral particles, i.e., particles which coincide with their antiparticles (e.g., the photon).
+Let us call states with the support of their wave functions on the first hyperboloid or on the northern hemisphere as particles and states with the support on the second hyperboloid or on the southern hemisphere as their antiparticles. {\it The physical meaning of such definitions is problematic since there is no guaranty that the energy of particles is always positive and the energy of antiparticles is always negative.} Nevertheless, even with such a definition, states which are superpositions of a particle and its antiparticle obviously belong to the representation space under consideration, i.e., they are not prohibited.
+However, this contradicts the superselection rule that the wave function cannot be a superposition of states with opposite electric charges, baryon and lepton quantum numbers etc. Therefore, in the dS case, there are no superselection rules which prohibit superpositions of states with opposite electric charges, baryon quantum numbers etc. In addition, in this case it is not possible to define the concept of neutral particles, i.e., particles which coincide with their antiparticles (e.g., the photon).
 This question will be discussed in Chap. \ref{open}.